data2al icon data2al Snowflake, Databricks, and SQL Engineering

 • you want straightforward reprocessing behavior from a known stage location

-Professionally, COPY INTO is often easier to audit and reason about than a more automated pattern.
+COPY INTO is generally easier to audit and reason about than more automated patterns.
 It also fits well when upstream systems deliver files on a schedule rather than continuously.

 COPY INTO is not a second-class option.
 It is often the right choice when latency requirements are moderate and operational control is important.